flatironinstitute/caiman_central/readme.md

 ## Quarterly community meetings
 Online meeting where for developers can get feedback from users, and for uers to learn about the latest updates and where Caiman is headed.

-Next up: February 15 2024 (details coming)
+Next up: February 22 2024 at 2pm (details coming)

 2023 meetings were held in April, August, and November.